These are the steps to becoming a volunteer:

 Pathways of Extended Learning – Culinary Pathway – Volunteers assist staff working with individuals with ASD participating in a six month culinary vocational training program.
 Students participate in a blended training experience in a working café, combined with classroom instruction.
 Volunteers will be supporting participants in the classroom during training modules (safety, food handling, professional preparation, etc.) and in the fully functional café, where participants will practice culinary and customer service skills.
 Volunteers are asked to commit one regular weekday (Monday to Thursday) working 10 am to 4:30 pm for the full 6 month training program.
 Experience working with individuals with ASD, and food service experience preferred.

 Adult Group & Transition Services Volunteer – Volunteers assist staff working with adults with ASD in a group setting in recreational, skill building and transitional programming throughout the year to provide participants with the opportunity to develop social interaction and leisure skills.
-Volunteer shifts are held on Saturdays working 9:30 am to 3:30 pm.
+Volunteer shifts are held on Saturdays and Sundays working 9:15 am to 3:30 pm.

 Adult Social Clubs – Volunteers assist staff with one of the member-driven groups where adults with ASD socialize with peers, access social support and engage in leisure activities.
 The program is held in the late afternoon or early evening Mondays to Thursdays.